dcs-liberation/dcs_liberation/doc/templates/templates.md

 - [X] Special Handling for Carrier Strike Group 8 (was not even working before..) can now be added as preset group
 - [X] Validate that all Waypoints and taskings are correct and working (some use the group.name)
 - [ ] Verify that DEAD Flights are untouched from these changes..
 They are missing a attack command
-- [ ] Finish Documentation
 - [ ] Naming of created groups -> It uses the template name currently which is not great
 - [x] Fix the Faction overview site not showing the newly added preset_groups and AA Units
-- [ ] Add missing classes to the units so that they can be used by the templates
+- [X] Fix incorrect threat range calculation (should check if unit is alive)
 - [x] Replace BuyUi implementation from Template to "Preset" by using the available UnitGroups
 - [x] Fix Buy menu for Armor Groups.
 - [x] Fix Buy menu not allowing to change the amount when only one unit_type is available.
 - [x] Fix Group order is not correct (group2 is 0, group1 is 1 if dcs_group id for group2 is smaller)
+- [X] Allow Templates to be requested by campaign preset locations
+- [X] Verify correct UnitGroup and template matching for preset_groups (template should be initialized correctly)
+- [X] Move all the UnitGroup and Template handling to the Coalition as "GroundForces"
+- [ ] Review Naming of all classes and so on
+- [ ] Finish Documentation

+### Optional Tasks which can be done later
 - [ ] Add generalized Templates for Lorad and Merad
 - [ ] Generalize all Templates
+- [ ] Reuse the templates for the frontline
+- [ ] Add UI Implementation to choose which templates should be used during new game wizard (like AirWing Config)
+- [ ] Rework "Names_By_Category" to just use the Tasking instead of a string.
+- [ ] Add missing classes to the units so that they can be used by the templates
+- [ ] Template .miz loading is extremely slow.
+Find a way to improve this or make the user aware of the loading time (spinner animation)
+  - The only true way to reduce loading time is to pre-serialize the unit positions and load only these later.
+  - Or live with the long loading times for the new game wizards but let the user know that its working in the background